 Introduction

-The beauty of Taylor expansion is that functions can be expressed in polynomial form.
+I believe the beauty of Taylor expansion lies in the fact that functions can be expressed as polynomials.

-When I first learned it, I was not surprised why a function \(f(x)\) could be expressed as a polynomial.
-This time, I would like to understand the reason loosely.
+When I first learned about it, I was fascinated by why a certain function \(f(x)\) could be represented as a polynomial.
+This time, I’d like to understand the reason in a relaxed manner.

 f(x) &=& f(a) + f^{\prime}(a)\, (x\, – a) + \frac{1}{2!}f^{\prime\prime}(a)\, (x-a)^2 + \cdots + \frac{1}{n!}f^{(n)}(a)\, (x-a)^n + \cdots \\